FAQs

 The claim is against Valve Corporation.
 Valve owns Steam – the largest digital distribution platform for PC games.

-2. Forcing gamers to buy add-ons through Steam (Tying): We say that Valve imposes restrictions that add-on content (such as downloadable extras) be bought only through Steam if the game was purchased there.
+- Forcing gamers to buy add-on content through Steam (Tying): We say that Valve imposes restrictions that add-on content (such as downloadable extras) be bought only through Steam if the game was purchased there.
 This is anticompetitive as these conditions are unilaterally imposed without publisher choice.
 We say this is unfair because add-ons are a separate product – and gamers might find them cheaper elsewhere if given the choice.
 This restriction gives Valve more control, cuts out competition, and forces consumers to pay commissions that Valve collects.

-3. Charging excessive fees (Excessive pricing): Valve charges developers a commission of up to 30% on every sale.
+- Charging excessive fees (Excessive pricing): Valve charges developers a commission of up to 30% on every sale.
 Although this fee is charged to publishers, it gets passed on to consumers in the form of higher prices of games and add-on content on Steam.

 This collective legal action is seeking compensation for PC gamers who may have overpaid for PC games and add-on content as a result of Valve Corporation’s actions.